aabeliuk/Algorithmic-Matching-Exp/README.md

 setwd("<path-to-repo>/Code/")
 source('plot.R')
 ```
+This will generate all images in the Figs folder.
 Note that `<path-to-repo>` must be replaced with the path to your local copy of the repo.

 ## Python